Communication Career Opportunities

 - Upfront costs are minimal, including no initial book fees

 The demand for those who excel at communication is universal.
-Regardless of what career path lies ahead, MACU’s BS in Communication, Media, and Ethics is a launchpad toward success.
+Regardless of what career path lies ahead, MACU’s BS in Media Production and Communication is a launchpad toward success.
 The work students do on this degree is only enhanced by the social opportunities on campus, from sports to faith-based clubs and groups.
 Add in a caring faculty team and the scene is set for growth, both intellectual and spiritual.

 And it all takes place in the heart of Oklahoma City with its strong job market and a strong Christian community.
 Activities in the city include national sports teams, vibrant downtown shopping and eateries, and outdoor adventures that range from hiking to whitewater rafting.